Six Nations 2020 Championship in focus: Team-by-team previews

 The Six Nations returns on Saturday as defending champions Wales host Italy and Ireland welcome Scotland to Dublin, while on Sunday, France play England in Paris.

-Wales are seeking a defence of their crown under new management, England will want to ounce back from Rugby World Cup heartbreak, Ireland need to get back on track, Scotland seek a first title since 1999, France start yet another new era, and Italy will target scalp or two.
+Wales are seeking a defence of their crown under new management, England will want to bounce back from Rugby World Cup heartbreak, Ireland need to get back on track, Scotland seek a first title since 1999, France start yet another new era, and Italy will target a scalp or two.

 Wales